Breakfast in London, dinner in Barcelona

 -

 My favourite arrangement in first class on most European trains is a face-to-face table for two.
-Both of you get a window seat, and both an aisle seat, and one seat is always facing forwards.
+You both get a window seat that's also an aisle seat and one seat is always facing forwards.
 My wife usually gets that!
 It also means you get the full length of a window to look out of, not half a window.

 Which side of the train?